ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 [Oh My Posh](https://ohmyposh.dev/) is an amazing prompt theming engine for any shell.
 It started as a theming engine for PowerShell, then grew from there.
 I've found it to be _better_ than Oh My Zsh, Oh My Bash, and Oh My Fish, for all the shells I use, and I love that it is a one-stop-shop solution versus trying to theme individual shells.
 (I stopped trying to set up Fish a while back since between zsh, bash, and PowerShell, I have enough shells.)
+Update: I set up oh-my-posh with Fish, too.

 Install Oh My Posh via [Homebrew](https://formulae.brew.sh/formula/oh-my-posh).